 The Performing Arts faculty has a range of staging, lighting, audio and projection equipment.
 Students will learn how to work with amplification, PA's, mics and recording their own songs.
-Students have the opportunity to work with other students who are studying sound engineering.
 These skills will provide pathways to the senior syllabus and beyond.